2pai/wit-iot/readme-en.md

 ### Provisioning MQTT Broker & MongoDB

 We will use MQTT Broker(Mosquitto) & Database(MongoDB).
 Instead of installing on our host machine, we will use Docker to run the services that we need.
-With Docker-compose we can easily provisioning our multi-container application in our host.
+With Docker-compose, we can easily provisioning our multi-container application in our host.

 Create `docker-compose.yml` at the root folder of the application.
 ```yaml